 - No selfies, please.
 Yes, we know, selfies look really good sometimes, but we will not accept selfies as your adult photos.

 - Not sure how to discretely ask for copies of childhood photos?
 Egg donors have shared that they acquired these by saying it was for a school project or even just out of curiosity.

 - No access to a scanner or copier?
 No problem.
 Download the Pic Scanner app for iPhone or the CamScanner for Android, or feel free to mail them to us and we can upload them for you.

-Should you need help uploading pictures, completing your profile, or getting your questions answered, please contact Joanna, our Egg Donor Recruitment Specialist.
+Should you need help uploading pictures, completing your profile, or getting your questions answered, please contact our donor liaisons.